 - Find other ways to earn more CKB: investing, lending, …

-For a holder, deposition in NervosDAO is the easiest way to resist (a part of) inflation.
+For a holder, obviously deposition in NervosDAO is the easiest way to resist (a part of) inflation.

-NervosDAO also has an annoying design to limit the liquidity; the withdrawal must be made at
+NervosDAO has an annoying design to limit the coin liquidity; the withdrawal must be made at

 N * 180 epochs after the deposition, which means we can only withdraw the coin at 180 epochs(~30 days), 360 epochs(~60 days), 540 epochs(~90 days) after the deposition.

-Unfortunately(or we should say ‘fortunately’), CKB is a powerful programming platform; in a powerful platform, we should be able to do almost anything, including breaking the liquidity limitation of NervosDAO.
+Unfortunately(or should we say ‘fortunately’), CKB is a powerful programming platform; in such a powerful platform, we can even write a contract to break the NervosDAO liquidity limitation.

 Let’s break it